ibkevg/ibkevg.github.io/math/_posts/2019-02-15-Dot-and-Cross-Products.md

 ### Geometric Interpretation #3: Projection + Multiplication

 Now we are in a position to put this all together.
 If instead of a unit vector we used a second regular vector, we would still have the $$ r \cos \theta $$ part but instead of (1) for the unit vector we will have the length of the second vector.
 It's saying take all of the second vector and multiply it by the amount of the first vector that lies in the same direction.
-Conversely you could think of the projection being from the second onto the first, it doesn't matter.
+Conversely you could think of the projection being from the second onto the first.
+It's symmetric so it doesn't matter.

 ### Dot Product using Coordinates